rkilchmn/frontac24/README.md

 BF seeks to remedy this deficiency.
 The Sales Summary Report (rep114) is updated to separate sales by customer branch.
 The Inventory Sales Report (rep304) allows filtering by branch.

+## do not clear customer payment allocation table/memo when updating bank account on single currency systems
+On the Customer Payment Entry screen, if the bank account is updated, the allocations table is refreshed and other data is cleared.
+FA does this because the bank account currency could change which would affect the display of this table.

+However, on single currency installations, this is unnecessary, because the currency does not change.
+BF does not refresh in this case.